Michael David Zimmerman

-Michael David Zimmerman (born October 21, 1943) is an American lawyer who served as the chief justice of the Utah Supreme Court.
-He is also a Zen Buddhist teacher.
+Michael David Zimmerman (born October 21, 1943) is an American lawyer and Buddhist teacher.
+He served as the chief justice of the Utah Supreme Court.

 Zimmerman was born in Chicago, Illinois, in 1943.
 He attended university at the University of Utah, entering its law school and graduating first in his class.
 He was awarded Order of the Coif membership for his academic achievement.

 Legal career

-Following graduation, Zimmerman moved to Washington, D.C. and worked as a judicial clerk for Warren E. Burger, then the Chief Justice of the United States Supreme Court.
-He then moved to Los Angeles, working as a lawyer for O’Melveny & Myers there.
+Following graduation, Zimmerman moved to Washington, D.C., and worked as a judicial clerk for Warren E. Burger, then the Chief Justice of the United States Supreme Court.
+He then moved to Los Angeles, where he worked as an associate at O'Melveny & Myers from 1970 to 1976.
+His practice there included federal and state appellate matters, including cases before the U.S. Supreme Court.

-Zimmerman moved back to Utah to practice law for a short period, also serving as a special counsel to Utah Governor Scott Milne Matheson part time.
+Zimmerman returned to Utah in 1976 and joined the faculty of the University of Utah College of Law as an associate professor.
+He later taught as an adjunct professor and supervised the law school's national moot court teams.
+He also entered private practice in Salt Lake City, working with Kruse, Landa, Zimmerman & Maycock and later becoming a shareholder at Watkiss & Campbell.
+From 1978 to 1984, he served part-time as special counsel to Utah Governor Scott Matheson.

-From 1984 to 2000 he served as a Justice for the Utah Supreme Court, and from 1994 to 1998 he acted as Chief Justice.
+From 1984 to 2000, Zimmerman served as a justice of the Utah Supreme Court, and from 1994 to 1998 he was Chief Justice.
+During his judicial tenure, he served on the federal advisory committee responsible for the Federal Rules of Civil Procedure and participated in Utah commissions and judicial task forces concerning constitutional revision and racial, ethnic, and gender fairness in the justice system.